googleapis/google-cloud-go/internal/postprocessor/README.md

    ```bash
    go run . -client-root="../.." -googleapis-dir="/path/to/local/googleapis" -branch="my-branch" -dirs="accessapproval,asset"
    ```
+4. Clean up any changes made by post-processor test runs in the previous step.
-4. Commit your changes.
+5. Commit your changes.
-5. Open your PR and respond to feedback.
+6. Open your PR and respond to feedback.
-6. Once your PR is complete (but before merging it!), rebuild the post-processor docker image from your local branch using the `google-cloud-go/internal/cloudbuild.yaml` Cloud Build configuration.
+7. Once your PR is complete (but before merging it!), rebuild the post-processor docker image from your local branch using the `google-cloud-go/internal/cloudbuild.yaml` Cloud Build configuration.
 In the `google-cloud-go` root directory: